API

 • Add missing context.
 Enrich records with attributes from a CRM or data enrichment service.

 • React to events.
-Use webhooks to trigger a refresh or write a new data point when a purchase or signup occurs.
+Use webhooks to trigger a data refresh or write a new data point when a purchase or signup occurs.

 APIs and PowerMetrics